Tmanzxd/TmanzsArchToolkit/README.md

 The root_script.sh currently does not work.
 This was intended to be a script to make the initial setup process for installing the sudo package and setup of a user and password easier.
 Will eventually rewrite but if you need assistance setting up sudo I recommend this source: https://wiki.archlinux.org/title/Sudo

+Make sure you have your user setup before running display.sh to install Desktop Environment & Display Manager!

 # Installed Packages!

 ==== corepkg_installer ====